SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 ### User-defined Message Converters

-// TODO: We need to make sure this works and is easy to add
+// TODO: We need to make sure this works and is easy to add a customer converter (probably needs a extension method++)

 Steeltoe Streams exposes a mechanism to define and register additional `IMessageConverters`.
 To use it, implement `Steeltoe.Messaging.Converter.IMessageConverter`, and add it to the service container.